dcshoecomp/noaa_alerts/README.md

 :--- | :---
 **zoneid (Optional)** | Go to https://alerts.weather.gov/ scroll down to the states and click zone id.
 By default latitude/longitude will be taken from the Home Assistant configuration

-**states:**
-sensor will return the urgency of the current alert (Immediate, Expected, Future, Unknown)
+**states:** sensor will return the urgency of the current alert (Immediate, Expected, Future, Unknown), if multiple events exist will take most urgent state, then most severe and return 2 events.

 attribute | description
 :--- | :---